estk/log4rs/docs/Configuration.md

 The new component is the _policy_ field.
 A policy must have `kind` like most other components, the default (and only supported) policy is `kind: compound`.

 The _trigger_ field is used to dictate when the log file should be rolled.
+It supports two types: `size`, and `time`.
+They both require a `limit` field.

-The only supported trigger is  `kind: size`.
-There is a required field `limit` which defines the maximum file size prior to a rolling of the file.
+For `size`, the `limit` field is a string which defines the maximum file size prior to a rolling of the file.
 The limit field requires one of the following units in bytes, case does not matter:

 - b
 - kb/kib